bitlabsacademy/youtube-video-category-classification/README.md

-# youtube-video-category-classification
+# YouTube Video Category Classification

-YouTube Video Category Classification based on Title and Description
+YouTube Video Category Classification based on Title and Description.
+This material is delivered in Bitlabs Webinar.